 Project team

-Fraser How is an experienced facilitator and co-developer of Ketso.
-He has collaborated with Joanne for several decades, including leading on community engagement for the 5-year, £3.2 million Carbon Landscape Programme, and is a co-founder with Joanne of the RoundView Guidelines for a regenerative future.
+Fraser How is an experienced facilitator and the co-founder with Joanne of the RoundView.
+He developed the digital Roundview tool during the recent Flexible Learning Pilot.
+He is also a co-developer of the engagement tool Ketso and has collaborated with Joanne for two decades, including leading on community engagement for the 5-year, £3.2 million Carbon Landscape Programme.

 Their experience is synthesised in: Tippett, J. and How, F. (2020), Town Planning Review, Where to lean the ladder of participation: a normative heuristic for effective coproduction processes, 91, (2), 109–132. https://doi.org/10.3828/tpr.2020.7